architect/arc.codes/public/reference/cli/env.md

 # `arc env`

 Read and write environment variables.
 Sensitive configuration data, such as API keys, needs to happen _outside_ of the codebase in revision control and you can use this tool to ensure an entire team and the deployment targets are in sync.

 ## Example Usage

-- `arc env` displays environment variables for the current `.arc`
+- `arc env` displays environment variables for the current `app.arc`
 - `arc env staging FOOBAZ somevalue` writes env variable `FOOBAZ=somevalue` to staging Lambdas
 - `arc env remove testing FOOBAZ` removes a `testing` env var